 Brittney Griner's appeal against her nine-year prison sentence will be held Oct.
 25, Russian court says

-Brittney Griner's appeal against her nine-year prison sentence will be held Oct.
-25, Russian court saysget the free app

 A Russian court on Monday set Oct.
 25 as the date for American basketball star Brittney Griner's appeal against her nine-year prison sentence for drug possession.